 Tax audit process

 The Cyprus tax process is one of self-assessment.
-Following the filing of a tax return, the CTA has six years from the end of the relevant tax year to raise an enquiry (12 years in cases of established fraud or wilful default).
+Following the filing of a tax return, the CTD has 6 years from the end of the relevant tax year to raise an enquiry (12 years in cases of established fraud or wilful default).
 These can range from simple information requests to detailed technical challenges over treatments adopted in the tax return.

-Any enquires are often conducted between the taxpayer and the CTA by exchange of information via correspondence and meetings.
+Any enquiries are often conducted between the taxpayer and the CTD by exchange of information via correspondence and meetings.
 Where agreement cannot be reached, litigation may be necessary.

-A taxpayer may also proactively request that the CTA review the company’s ‘open’ tax years if the taxpayer requires a tax clearance certificate (e.g. upon commencement of voluntary liquidation).
+A taxpayer may also proactively request that the CTD review the company’s ‘open’ tax years if the taxpayer requires a tax clearance certificate (e.g. upon commencement of voluntary liquidation).